 • Not have any gaps that exceed 100mm in or under it, including pet doors.

-For further solutions especially where the pool barrier includes a building or boundary fence, see Acceptable Solutions F9/AS1 and F9/AS2(external link)
+For further solutions, especially where the pool barrier includes a building or boundary fence, see Acceptable Solutions F9/AS1 and F9/AS2(external link)

-Inside the pool area
+Inside the residential or small heated pool area

-Non-pool related items and activities cannot be located inside the pool area.
+Non-pool-related items and activities cannot be located inside the pool area.

 This includes: